ArthurgLeonida/UFSC-INE5413-Graphs/README.md

 * **4. Report (2.0 pts):** Elaboration of a report in PDF format, justifying the data structures selected for each exercise.

+The following features were developed for **Activity A3 (EX3)**:

+* **1. Edmonds-Karp (2.5 pts):** Implementation of the Edmonds-Karp algorithm for finding maximum flow in directed weighted graphs using BFS to find augmenting paths.

+* **2. Hopcroft-Karp (2.5 pts):** Implementation of the Hopcroft-Karp algorithm for finding maximum matching in bipartite graphs with automatic bipartition detection.

+* **3. Vertex Coloring (2.5 pts):** Implementation of a greedy vertex coloring algorithm based on Lawler's approach, using degree-based heuristics to minimize the number of colors.

+* **4. Report (2.5 pts):** Elaboration of a report in PDF format, justifying the data structures selected for each exercise.

 ## Team

 * Arthur Gislon Leonida